CMU-313/CMU-313.github.io/assignments/HW4.md

 ## Deadlines and deliverables

 This homework has three (3) deadlines and four (4) deliverables.
 The first deadline (Tuesday, November 1st) is a checkpoint to make sure you and your team are succeeding at building your microservice-based ML model.
-The second deadline (Thursday, Nov 3rd) is for the complete trained model deployable as a microservice.
-The third deadline (Tuesday, Nov 8th) is for a design document explaining how you would integrate the new feature into your existing codebase, and one (1) individual document making an ethical argument about the feature.
+The second deadline (Tuesday, Nov 8th) is for the complete trained model deployable as a microservice, and a design document explaining how you would integrate the new feature into your existing codebase.
+The third deadline (Thursday, Nov 10th) is for one (1) individual document making an ethical argument about the feature.

-### (1) API Design, Documentation, and Testing (due Thursday, Nov 3rd 11:59 PM) -- 50 points
+### (1) API Design, Documentation, and Testing (due Tuesday, Nov 1st 11:59 PM) -- 50 points

 For this checkpoint, you and your team should make sure that all of you are working on the same versions of Python and Python packages.
 You should use [Swagger](https://swagger.io/docs) to define and document the REST API for your microservice, and write a set of API tests that encode the expected functionality of your API (via [pytest](https://flask.palletsprojects.com/en/2.2.x/testing)).